-Figure 4-6 shows the portLoopbackTest command, which verifies the intended functional operation of the switch by sending frames from each port's transmitter back to the same port's receiver through an internal hardware loopback.
+Figure 4-6 shows the portLoopbackTest command.
+This command verifies the intended function of the switch by sending frames from each port's transmitter back to the same port's receiver through an internal hardware loopback.
 This command tests the switch circuitry up to the serial output of the ASIC.
 The command syntax is portLoopbackTest nFrames.